 JOEY AND GRANDPA JOHNSON’S DAY IN RONDO

-Joey grew up in a historical African American neighborhood called Rondo during the 1940’s.
+Joey grew up in a historic African American neighborhood called Rondo during the 1940’s.
 On his weekly Saturday adventure with his grandpa, he learns about the rich cultural heritage of his community and the power of entrepreneurship.

 Kasserian Ingera, “How are the children?”
 The Maasai warriors of East Africa would ask this most important question of each other in passing.
 The question is of the highest importance because it assesses the future of the community.